kapilsharma/AngularToDoApp/README.md

 Till chapter 5, 'Components continued', we were following semantic version and working only on minor version, since code is not complete.

 However, code is actually complete for a chapter you are studying.
 Therefor from chapter 6, we will work as `chapter.section.subsection`.
-Therefor, next version after `v0.1.5` will be `v6.1.0`.
+Therefor, next version after `v0.1.5` will be `v6.1.0` (Actually v6.3.1, which represent first code in chapter 6 was committed after section 6.3.1).

 ### v0.1.5